PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 ```bash
 gcloud alpha firestore databases create --database="(default)" --location="<region>" --type="datastore-mode"
 ```
-Note: Multitenancy for datastore is currently in alpha and lacks support for the dotnet client library, as such we will create the default datastore db outside of our pulumi stack and import it into our stack rather than creating and deleting it as part of our stack.
+> Note: Multitenancy for datastore is currently in alpha and the dotnet client library lacks support for it as of writing, as such we will create and use the default datastore db outside of our Pulumi stack and import it into our stack rather than creating and deleting it as part of our stack.

-Authorise the application default login so Pulumi can interact with GCP
+Authorize the application default login so Pulumi can interact with GCP
 ```bash
 gcloud auth application-default login
 ```

 ### Building the application
+In this section we will write the code used for the Producer and Consumer functions.
+Want to skip straight to the Pulumi part?
+You can find the full source code of the project [here](https://github.com/PassiveModding/sentimental/tree/main/demos/pulumi-sentiment-analysis).
+Jump to the "Deploying the application" section to continue.

 #### Install dotnet function templates
 ```bash
 dotnet new install Google.Cloud.Functions.Templates
 ```
+> Note: This is optional, alternatively you can simply create a `producer.csproj`/`consumer.csproj` and `Function.cs` file in each of the respective directories and copy the supplied code into those files

 #### Producer function
 Create a new dotnet http function project (in the project root directory)